dotnetdreamer/universal-zone/README.md

 ## Development server

-Run `npm start` for a dev build in watch mode
+Run `cd uz-workspace && npm start` for a dev build in watch mode

 ## Build